 Complete all pre-major courses with a minimum 2.5 grade point average and a “C” or better in each course.
 Note that your grade in the Writing II course is not calculated into the pre-major GPA, but you must earn a minimum grade of “C” in it.
 If you are a transfer student, your grades in pre-major courses taken prior to entering UCLA will be calculated into your pre-major GPA (each course will be calculated as four quarter units).
-Applications to enter the major are accepted year-round.
-You must apply for the major between 72 and 135 units (AP units will not be included if they bring your total over 135).
+Students may visit the undergraduate counselors in 2263 Bunche to declare the major year-round.
+Students must declare the major between 72 and 135 units (AP units will not be included if they bring your total over 135).

 All courses for both the pre-major and the major must be taken for a letter grade.